He Descended into Hell

 O Clavis David, et sceptrum domus Israel, qui aperis, et nemo claudit; claudis, et nemo aperit, veni et educ vinctum de domo carceris, sedentem in tenebris, et umbra mortis.

-Even in monarchies, Kings cannot rule by themselves.
-They need quite a few officials to carry out their will and to control access to the throne, so that royal time is not wasted on trivial things or matters not the focus of the King’s agenda.
+Even in monarchies, kings cannot rule by themselves.
+They need quite a few officials to carry out their will and control access to the throne, so that royal time is not wasted on trivial matters or those not on the King’s agenda.
 Isaiah announces God’s appointment of such an officer for King Hezekiah.
-He was the ancient Chief of Staff.
+He was the former Chief of Staff.
 The symbol of his authority was the Key of David, so that he would open doors no one could close and close doors no one could open.
 (Isaiah 22:22)

 In the letters to the seven churches of Asia in the Book of Revelation, Jesus announces he has the Key of David and opens the door to the Kingdom of Heaven, which no one can shut.
 (Revelation 3:7) Many try to place burdens on God’s people, restrict those who can come to the Father, and block the way to Heaven.